Now Available!

 Tibbett recorded exclusively for RCA Victor between 1925 and 1940, making over one hundred sides.
 Marston Records is pleased to present the complete Victor recordings of Tibbett for the first time.
 In addition, this set will include recordings made for his films, Metropolitan and Under Your Spell, as well as selections from his Packard and Chesterfield radio broadcasts never before available on compact disc.
 The booklet will contain many rare photos and a comprehensive essay by author and critic Conrad Osborne on Tibbett’s life, career, and recorded legacy.

-Our next piano issue is volume three in the Landmarks of Recorded Pianism series.
-This two-CD set comprises piano solos, concerti, and two spoken reminiscences.
+This two-CD set is volume 3 in the Landmarks of Recorded Pianism series, and comprises piano solos, concerti, and two spoken reminiscences.
 Producers Gregor Benko and Ward Marston have selected these recordings because of their intrinsic musical and historic importance, hoping that they will merit the attention of music lovers, scholars, and collectors.
-Most of the offerings in this set will be completely new to collectors and enthusiasts since they will be available here for the first time.
+Most of the offerings in this set will be completely new to collectors and enthusiasts since they are available here for the first time.

 The center pieces of the set are two concerto performances taken from broadcasts, both marvelous in different ways: first we present Chopin’s F-minor concerto from a 1936 broadcast with Polish pianist, Jan Smeterlin, ably supported by the Boston Symphony Orchestra conducted by Serge Koussevitzky.
 A performance of both tumult and tenderness, it is the earliest known live performance of this work.